ngrok/ngrok-api-ruby/README.md

 bundle exec yard doc 'lib/**/*.rb'
 ```

-This will generate a documentation which can be viewed within the doc folder.
+This will generate documentation which can be viewed within the doc folder.

 ## Specs